 Brought up in a Christian home, Louis accepted Christ as his savior and was baptized while still in elementary school.
 He graduated from Bob Jones University and there felt the call into the ministry of Christian education.
 Louis later felt God's hand of direction into the area of administration and attended Grace Theological Seminary and received his MA in Christian School Administration in 1978.
 He was ordained to the gospel ministry in 1982.

-Louis and his wife Ruth Ann have been married for 45 years and have seven daughters, two sons, and 17 grandchildren.
+Louis and his wife Ruth Ann have been married since 1968 and have seven daughters, two sons, 20 grandchildren, and 5 great grandsons.

 Dr. Gordon Penfold

 Born and raised in Colorado, Gordon earned a BS Degree in Civil Engineering in 1972 and a MS Degree in Civil Engineering with emphasis in Structural Engineering in 1973 from Colorado State University.
 After seven years successfully working in the secular world of Engineering, Gordon felt the call of God to ministry and earned his ThM in Theology from Dallas Theological Seminary in 1981 and began serving the Lord as a pastor in 1980.
 He served in four churches during that time in Texas, Wyoming, and Colorado.
 In 2011 Gordon earned his D.Min degree from Talbot Theological Seminary.